 Commonwealth Bank Credit Card Offer

-The Commonwealth Bank Low Rate credit card gives you a chance to save money with a low interest rate on purchases and balance transfers.
+The Commonwealth Bank Low Rate credit card gives you a chance to save money with a low ongoing interest rate on purchases.
+Also benefit from an introductory offer and up to 55 days interest free days on purchases.

 - $78 p.a. ($48 for qualifying customers) annual fee